-536.31 General - Crack sealing shall only be performed when the pavement surfaces are dry, and the crack and road base are dry or nearly dry (no visible moisture), and the temperature is steady at 10°C or rising.
+536.31 General - Crack sealing shall only be performed when the pavement surfaces are dry, and the crack and road base are dry or nearly dry (no visible moisture), and the temperature shall be $10^{\circ}$ C.

-A random sample of virgin sealant shall be selected from each lot for testing purposes by the Ministry Representative.
+The Ministry Representative shall select a random sample of virgin sealant from each lot for testing purposes.